Duty to Maintain Property May Exist Even with Open and Obvious Dangerous Condition

 In Middleton v.
 Don Asher & Associates, Inc., 44 Fla.L.Weekly D301d (Fla.
 5th DCA 2019), the plaintiff was a unit owner in a condominium for 15 years.
 She slipped and fell while she was walking on the condominium’s premises.
-In particular, she slipped and fell on a sidewalk that contained uneven joints between two concrete segments.
+In particular, she slipped and fell on a sidewalk that contained uneven joints between two segments which definitely was in need of concrete leveling!
 She sued her condominium association and property manager for negligence in a premise liability action.
 The sidewalk was apparently a common element required to be maintained by the association.

 The condominium association and property manager filed a motion for summary judgment claiming that the plaintiff’s premise liability claim fails as a matter of law because the condition of the sidewalk was open and obvious and did not constitute a hidden, dangerous condition.
 The plaintiff countered that even if the condition was open an obvious, a fact issue remained whether the association and management company should have anticipated that condominium residents would use the sidewalk and, therefore, repair that condition.
 The trial court granted summary judgment holding that the condition of the sidewalk was open and obvious and did not constitute a hidden, dangerous condition.
 This was reversed on appeal.

 “[T]he duty owed to invitees is ‘1) to use ordinary care in keeping the premises in a reasonably safe condition, and 2) to give timely warning of latent or concealed perils which are known or should be known by the owner or occupier.’… The obvious danger doctrine recognizes that owners and occupiers should be legally permitted to assume that an invitee will perceive that which would be obvious upon the ordinary use of their own senses.”
 Middleton, supra (internal citations omitted).